 The Rams advanced to the NCAA Tournament during the 1991-92 season for the first time since the 1971 campaign while Prioleau was selected as a first team All-Patriot League selection.
 He also guided the Rams to a pair of NIT Tournament appearances during the 1989-90 and 1990-91 seasons, including a 25-8 overall record during his junior campaign.

-A 1992 graduate of Fordham University with a degree in physics, Prioleau is a member of both the NABC (National Association of Basketball Coaches) and BCA (Black Coaches Association).
+A 1992 graduate of Fordham University with a degree in physics, Prioleau is a member of the NABC (National Association of Basketball Coaches).

 After his collegiate career, Prioleau was the last cut of the Indiana Pacers as an undrafted rookie in the fall of 1992.
 From there he would play professionally with the Yakima Sun Kings of the Continental Basketball Association.
 In the fall of 1995, he once again tried the NBA, only to be the last cut of the New York Knicks.
 Prioleau would then finish his pro career in Turkey and Italy.

 Prioleau and his wife, Janelle, have a son, Elijah, born January 2011.